1. Introduction and Purpose

 9. Procedure in Case of Inappropriate Use

-The decision on whether a post is inappropriate may be made by either the list manager or by a majority of the club's board of directors.
-If either the list manager or a majority of the board believes that a posting is sufficiently inappropriate, the list manager will contact the poster, inform him or her of the reasons, and warn him or her to refrain from making further such postings.
-The list manager may also suppress individual messages that he or she considers inappropriate from the digest and the web forum archives.
+The decision on whether a post is inappropriate may be made by the list abuse manager.
+If the list abuse manager believes that a posting is sufficiently inappropriate, the list abuse manager will contact the poster (with the list manager and board included), inform him or her of this procedure and the reasons, and warn him or her to refrain from making further such postings.
+The list abuse manager may also suppress individual messages that he or she considers inappropriate from the digest and the web forum archives.

-If you believe a posting, or series of postings, to be sufficiently inappropriate to require action, you may make your view known to the list manager and the board by mailing to-- see above.
+If you believe a posting, or series of postings, to be sufficiently inappropriate to require action, you may make your view known to the list abuse manager and the list manager by mailing to ListAbuse at grizz dot org -- see above.

-If a poster continues to make postings that are deemed inappropriate after being formally warned by the list manager, then he or she will be removed from the forum for a period of three months.
+If a poster continues to make postings that are deemed inappropriate after being formally warned by the list abuse manager, then he or she may be removed from the GPC-talk forum for a period of three months.

-If, after being reinstated to the forum, a poster persists in posting inappropriate messages, the list manager will remove him or her from the forum permanently.
+If, after being reinstated to the forum, a poster persists in posting inappropriate messages, the list abuse manager may remove him or her from the GPC-talk forum permanently.

-In the event that a member disagrees with a decision by the list manager regarding the appropriateness of one or more postings to the forum, the member may appeal to the board of directors (e-mail.
-The board will vote on the case and may override the list manager by majority vote.
+In the event that a member disagrees with a decision by the list abuse manager regarding the appropriateness of one or more postings to the forum, the member may appeal to the board of directors (e-mail Board at grizz dot org).
+The board will vote on the case and may override the list abuse manager by majority vote.

 10. More Forum Features